-In our secondary academies RSE will be delivered through a range of subjects in a range of subjects including Science, Religious Education, Computing and through the Personal, Development Curriculum and will build on the foundation of RSE or Relationships Education delivered in primary school.
+In our secondary schools RSE will be delivered in Personal Development and will build on the foundation of Relationships Education delivered in primary school.

-6 RSE and Relationships Education: Curriculum and Outcomes
+6 Relationships Education and RSE: Curriculum and Outcomes

-6.1 By the end of their secondary education the Trust expects pupils to know the information set out at Annex 1.
+By the end of their secondary education the Trust expects students to know the information set out at Annex 2.